 This classic is, overall, a story about the various forms of love.
-While married Anna Karenina and Count Vronsky have an affair that makes them the target of disdain, Levin and Kitty forge a close bond.
-But it also sheds light on the Russian feudal society and the new political ideas being born in the 19th century.
+While Anna Karenina, who is married, and Count Vronsky have an affair that makes them the target of disdain, Levin and Kitty forge a close bond.
+But it also sheds light on the Russian feudal society and the new political ideas arising in the 19th century.

 1984 by George Orwell

 I decided to read 1984 back in 2009, because I had read somewhere that Muse’s album The Resistance had been inspired by Orwell’s book.
 I wanted to know how many of the ideas behind the songs of that album by one of my favourite bands really resembled the story being told in the novel.
 So, I remember reading the book in bed and having the booklet of the CD on the bedside table in order to check the lyrics.

 1984 is a dystopian novel that takes place in a time of perpetual war, government surveillance and public manipulation.
 Power is exercised by a single party, whose leader is known as the Big Brother.
 The protagonist of the novel, Winston Smith, works for the Ministry of Truth as a rewriter of historical events.
 He has an affair with Julia, who shares his loathing for the Party.

 Harry Potter and the Deathly Hallows by J.K.
 Rowling

 I read Harry Potter and the Deathly Hallows as soon as it was published, during the summer of 2007.
 It was the first book I read fully in English (before I had only read in their entirety books translated into Portuguese) and I carried it with me everywhere until I finished it.
 I remember being at a pastry shop with one of my flatmates and discussing how it was like reading Harry Potter as a 21-year-old and if I was having trouble understanding it in English.

 This is the seventh book in the Harry Potter series and… I really don’t need to say anything about it, do I?